Pentax *ist DL

 The Pentax *ist DL is a 2005 entry-level digital single lens-reflex camera manufactured by Pentax.

 Pentax *ist DL2

 Introduced in 2006, the Pentax *ist DL2 is a minor upgrade to the original model Pentax *ist DL.
 It was available only in selected markets.
-This camera was co-developed with Samsung, which sold a rebadged version as the Samsung GX 1L, which was bundled with a Schneider Kreutznach-branded Pentax DA 18-55mm lens.
+This camera was co-developed with Samsung, which sold a rebadged version as the Samsung GX 1L, which was bundled with a Schneider Kreuznach-branded Pentax DA 18-55mm lens.